Start Free

 pluginOrganizationUrlPlugin-OrganizationUrlURL of the organization, displayed on the page "Marketplace".
 Default: ${project.organization.url}

-pluginDisplayVersionPlugin-Display-VersionThe version is displayed in SonarQube administration console.
+pluginDisplayVersionPlugin-Display-VersionThe version is displayed in SonarQube Server administration console.
 By default it's the raw version, for example, "1.2", but can be overridden to "1.2 (build 12345)" for instance.
 Supported in sonar-packaging-maven-plugin 1.18.0.372.
 Default: ${project.version}

 requiredForLanguagesPlugin-RequiredForLanguages